mohmiim/MLIntroduction/session-2/README.md

 <img src="images/train.png" height="150" width="350">

-As you can see, our training precision is 100%, but as we said it is more important to calcuate these numbers on data set the model did not see before
+As you can see, our training precision is 100%, but as we said it is more important to calculate these numbers on data set the model did not see before

-Lets, create a generator using our testing data
+Let's create a generator using our testing data

 ```python
 test_data_generator = ImageDataGenerator(preprocessing_function=preprocess_input)